crystalbit/demo-shop-howto-deploy/README.md

 ## Repositories:

-The project contasins of three repositories:
+The project contains of three repositories:

 * Frontend (react): https://github.com/crystalbit/react-demo-shop-front
 * Backend (node.js): https://github.com/crystalbit/node-demo-shop-api
-* also you will need this repository
+* also you will need the current repository: https://github.com/crystalbit/demo-shop-howto-deploy

 ## MySQL dump and images

 There are also mysql dump and images in the repo.
-To properly install that please see [DEV](./DEPLOY_DEV.md) or [PROD](./DEPLOY_ON_SERVER.md) instruction.
+To properly install them please see [DEV](./DEPLOY_DEV.md) or [PROD](./DEPLOY_ON_SERVER.md) instruction.